Last updated 4 min read

 • It should be physically backed with a cold storage

 I also check the market volumes to figure out the liquidity.
-Ideally, the market volumes should be so high that my volumes are unnoticeable.
+Ideally, the market volumes are so high that my volumes are unnoticeable.

 No List of ETFs Here